dojoengine/book/src/cairo/hello-dojo.md

   > Contract address: 0x7cb0ac6dd2cd2a38bd27ce47ba429a1f31bf69055040342253f972e0b0473ce
 ```

-AWe have `player_actions` contract address and `player_actions_external` contract address.
+We have `player_actions` contract address and `player_actions_external` contract address.
-Since these to contracts have the same funcuinality, we can choose any of them to start to create entities.
+Since these two contracts have the same functionality, we can choose any of them to start to create entities.

 For this example let's choose player_actions contract address: `0x2e4ff2961ac4f49e1e3c2b55c5090cc80ca61c38fdcabc7acabbf81e28a4abe`